-- PROTOCOLS: Search methods and strategy peer review assessment form for Cochrane intervention protocols
+- PROTOCOL: Search methods and strategy peer review assessment form for Cochrane intervention protocols

-- FULL REVIEWS: Search methods and strategy peer review assessment form for Cochrane intervention reviews
+- FULL REVIEW: Search methods and strategy peer review assessment form for Cochrane intervention reviews

-- UPDATES: Search methods and strategy peer review assessment form for Cochrane intervention updates
+- UPDATE: Search methods and strategy peer review assessment form for Cochrane intervention updates

 Sample peer review assessment forms:

 - FULL REVIEW sample assessment - Minor revision

 - Reporting standards for protocols - MECIR PR17-PR21